Driving in bad weather. If it is raining, icy, snowing or foggy, conditions on the road will be more dangerous. You need to drive with extra care….

 You can use front fog lights when driving in fog.
 These have a wide, low beam and produce either a white or yellow light.

-Rear fog lights, which produce a high-intensity red light, should only be used when visibility is very bad.
-(In normal conditions they can dazzle drivers following you.)
+Rear fog lights, which produce a high-intensity red light, should only be used when visibility is terrible.
+(In normal conditions, they can dazzle drivers following you.)

 Fog lights should be switched off as driving conditions improve.